Backup158/BashScripts/docs/README.md

 ## Darktide Link Repo to Game
 Creates a symlink from a mod development folder to the game folder.
 Takes the path to the mod folder in the repository.

+## Darktide Find Weapon Customization Plugin Slots
+Finds slots added by plugins for the Weapon Customization mod.
+Takes the folder names (with the slash `/`), separated by spaces.
+Dumps results into a text file.

 > [!WARNING]
 > Game folder location is hard coded.